AlbertCayuela/RPG-Progression/README.md

 ![](https://github.com/AlbertCayuela/RPG-Progression/blob/master/documents/goals.jpg?raw=true)

-If we meet these three conditions our player will feel that he has our game under control, something that allow us the keep him playing and stisfied.
+If we meet these three conditions our player will feel that he has our game under control, something that allow us to keep him playing and satisfied.

-### What element do we have to use to make a good progression system?
+### What elements do we have to use to make a good progression system?

 To make a good progression system not based on grinding we can take some elements that can help us to make the player unaware of the game loops and repetitions.

 - Mistery: people are very curious, if we can make our player ask himself questions like, why is this happening? how do I do that?
-What happens if I do this? will mean that he is enjoying the game and means that he want to keep playing to be able to answer the questions.
+What happens if I do this? will mean that he is enjoying the game and means that he wants to keep playing to be able to answer those questions.

 - Mastery: we can make the player progress by giving him something to master, like an ability and then, reward him with the use of it.

 - Mental Challenge: stimulate the player to make him try to find out how can he get an objective is a good way to keep him interested in our game.

-- Narrative: if the story is good enough to make the player think, 'wow, I would like to be there',you have already won a lot of point to make him enjoy the game.
+- Narrative: if the story is good enough to make the player think, 'wow, I would like to be there',you have already won a lot of points to make him enjoy the game.

 - Novelty: players and people in general, like novel things, different things.
 This aspect is a bit delusive because if something is not done yet it is probably because it will not work.
 Anyway there are plenty of examples that went well.